spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-delete-store-with-ds.md

 - `spy_touch_search`
 - `spy_touch_storage`

-### 3.2 Deleting relations in configuration tables

 Store has new configuration tables that were used for dynamic store:
 - `spy_locale_store`
 - `spy_currency_store`
 - `spy_country_store`

 Please delete all records related to the store.

-### 3.3 Clearing data in other project tables.

 Also, you may have other related tables used in the project, don't forget to check them and delete data from them.
+After removing all related data from all tables, you can remove the row with **store** data from the table `spy_store`.

 ### 4. Cleaning data in the key-value storage engine.